How to Transition from Retail Trading to Prop Firm Trading

 Transitioning into prop firm trading requires careful planning and preparation.
 Here are some steps to help you make a successful transition.

 Continuously work on honing your trading skills.
 Attend workshops, webinars, and read books related to trading strategies, risk management, and psychology.
-Developing a solid foundation of knowledge and skills is crucial for success in prop firm trading.
+A solid foundation of knowledge and skill development is a prerequisite for success in prop firm trading.

 Building a Consistent Trading Record